An admin’s permissions determines what they’re able to see and do in Gusto, as well as which types of email they’ll receive.

 Change the primary admin

-The primary administrator of the account—the only type of admin who can make changes to other admin permissions—can edit an administrator’s permissions at any time.
+The primary administrator of the account—the only type of admin who can make changes to other admin permissions—can edit an administrator’s permissions or name at any time.

 Your admin will receive an email detailing their updated permission settings.